siddontang/tidb-ai-mcp/README.md

 ## Features

-- Server-Sent Events (SSE) transport for MCP protocol
+- Allows Cursor to ask questions to TiDB AI
-- Integration with TiDB AI for answering questions
+- Uses stdio transport for communication with Cursor
-- Simple and lightweight implementation
+- Simple command-line interface

 ## Installation